Sports Injury, Costa Mesa, California

 Serious athletes participating in high intensity sports may need to regularly undergo physical therapy, often suffering from overuse injuries due to repetitive motion.
 Untreated, these injuries can progress into stress fractures, causing weak spots and cracks in the bone.

 There are various sports injury treatments at Choice Care in Costa Mesa, California.
-Although treatments performed are dependent upon the type of injury and the severity, they all share similar goals:
+Although treatments performed are dependent upon the type of sports injury and the severity, they all share similar goals:

 - Increasing mobility